weareblahs/WSAUtilities/README.md

 # Windows Subsystem for Android unofficial installer
 This script is a batch script that installs Windows Subsystem for Android that runs on Windows 11 devices.
+Script based on [these instructions](https://www.reddit.com/r/Windows11/comments/qc6z0w/windows_subsystem_for_android_for_dev_channel/) by Reddit user u/Coxxs.

 # TODO
  - Turn Windows Features On or Off in batch script